rsalazareddy/sentinel/README.md

 # Sentinel

-Sentinel is a social media that aims to innovate while still mantaining popular features in most similar products.
-The core idea of Sentinel is bringing an awesome user experience and make **every message count.**
+Sentinel is a social networking platform that seeks to innovate while maintaining well-liked elements seen in most comparable platforms.
+Sentinel's fundamental concept is to provide an amazing user experience and make **every message count.**

+## What powered Sentinel?

+Sentinel was originally intended to be a straightforward science fair project on studying how social media functions.
+However, the research revealed intriguing facts that, when coupled with a stoking passion, spawned a challenge: building a social media for nothing, with few resources, using a single environment, and challenging a single developer to the limits of his abilities